AvroraPolnareff/warframe-color-picker/README.md

   * Hover your mouse over a color to get its coordinates displayed in the palette name field (X, Y)

 # **How to use**
-Here's a sum up of all available tips & guides for the app!
+Here's the list of all available tips & guides for the app!

 ### HOW TO IMPORT FROM SCREENSHOT: